Nails Inc.: Thea Green

 Thea Green was born and brought up in Hoylake on the Wirral Peninsula, near Liverpool.
 Her father was a company director of Littlewoods, and her mother a housewife.
 She completed a degree in public relations and journalism at the London College of Fashion.
 While studying, she assisted on the fashion desk at the Daily Mail newspaper, and then Tatler magazine.
-Joining Tatler as fashion co-oordinator on graduation, she became fashion editor aged 24.
+Joining Tatler as fashion co-ordinator on graduation, she became fashion editor aged 24.

 Green was appointed Member of the Order of the British Empire (MBE) in the 2011 Birthday Honours for services to the beauty industry.

 History

-Green noticed on travelling to New York city, the number of nail bars that were easily available.
+Green noticed on travelling to New York City, the number of nail bars that were easily available.
 Working on a business plan with business partner MT Carney, they raised £200,000 through investors, and launched their first store in 1999 in South Molton Street in the West End of London.

 After opening the first three stores in London, as the business expanded Carney left the business with her family for the United States.

 In 2000, Nails Inc opened department store concessions.

 In 2003, the company launched their training academy for beauty therapists in London.
 In 2005 they launched the luxury "champagne nail bar."